-Los Angeles City Councilmember Paul Krekorian represents Council District 2, which includes the east San Fernando Valley.
-He chairs the Budget and Finance Committee and the Ad Hoc Jobs Committee.
+Los Angeles City Councilmember Paul Krekorian, the first Armenian-American to be elected to city office in Los Angeles, represents Council District 2, which includes the east San Fernando Valley.
 He is also on the Metro and Metrolink boards of directors.
 His website is paulkrekorian.org, where you can sign up for news updates.
-Visit him on Facebook, Twitter or Instagram @PaulKrekorian
+Visit him on Facebook (@Krekorian), Twitter (@PaulKrekorian) or Instagram (@PaulKrekorian).